 With subreddits like r/help, r/AskReddit, and r/AMA, it's clear that Redditors like to ask questions.
 The social media platform is a popular online space to request advice and information.

 That’s a real bonus for entrepreneurs.
 If you're selling a product or course, you’ll naturally have an area of expertise.
-Whilst Reddit can be challenging to market on organically, providing meaningful responses is a surefire marketing strategy on the platform.
+While Reddit can be challenging to market on organically, providing meaningful responses is a surefire marketing strategy on the platform.

 Setting up a subreddit gives you a space to showcase your expertise, and indirectly market your business.